fujiwarashi/silhouette-person/README.md

 - belongs_to :question
 - has_many :result_choices
-- has_many :results, through: result_choices
+- has_many :results, through: :result_choices

 ## result_choices テーブル